Humanitarian aid during the Syrian civil war

-Humanitarian aid during the Syrian Civil War has been provided by various international bodies, organizations and states.
+Humanitarian aid during the Syrian civil war has been provided by various international bodies, organizations and states.
 The main effort is coordinated by Jonh Ging of the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA).

 In 2014, U.N.
 Security Council Resolution 2165 authorised humanitarian aid to be supplied via four border crossings not controlled by the Syrian government, generally to supply rebel-controlled territory.

 Humanitarian assistance to refugees and their host communities in the countries neighbouring Syria is coordinated by the United Nations Resident Coordinator/Humanitarian Coordinator.
 Additionally, humanitarian aid reduced violence against refugees.

+The number of people in need of humanitarian assistance in Syria has risen to 16.7 million in 2024, up from 15.3 million in 2023.
+This includes 5.5 million displaced individuals, with over 2 million living in last-resort sites.

 Inter-governmental organizations involvement

 From 2012 to 2018, the U.N., much through UNOCHA, has sent $32 billion to Syria.
 More than 90% of the UN aid deliveries are supported by the United States, European Union, United Kingdom, and Canada.

 UNOCHA

 The main effort is coordinated by Jacy Singh of the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) in accordance with General Assembly Resolution 46/182.

 The primary framework for this coordination was initially the Syria Humanitarian Assistance Response Plan (SHARP) which appealed for US$1.41 billion in 2013 to meet the humanitarian needs of Syrians affected by the conflict.
 The official United Nations data on the humanitarian situation and response is available online.
 UNOCHA also provides information to the affected population in Arabic on Facebook and in English on Twitter.